 Q6.
 How good is Guitarmaster?
 Will it literally transcribe anything I play?

 A6.
 Guitarmaster is very good at transcribing chord sequences (any chords) at a rate of up to one or two changes per bar.
 It is also very good at transcribing single note melodies, played cleanly, up to about 16th notes (semiquavers) at 120 quarter notes (crotchets) per minute.
 Guitarmaster applies an intelligent tablature rulebase to provide the most likely fingering for a given set of notes.
 It is best to think of Guitarmaster in the similar way to a voice recognition package: if you speak very fast in a strong dialect then such a program will not work well.
 Similarly, if you play very fast and idiomatically, Guitarmaster is unlikely to produce as good results as it will if you play more clearly and/or slowly.

 Q7.
 Is there a version of Guitarmaster for bass guitar?

 A7.
 There are currently no firm plans to produce a version of Guitarmaster for bass, though we would certainly consider this if future demand indicated a sufficient market for this.
 We shall keep this issue under review.

 Q8.
 Is there a version of Guitarmaster for Mac?

 A8.
 There are currently no plans to produce a version of Guitarmaster for the Apple Mac, though we will keep this issue under review.

-A10.
-RoboSens Ltd., a small independent company based in Edinburgh, Scotland, are the manufacturers and sole distributors of the Guitarmaster guitar transcription software.
+A9.
+RoboSens Ltd., a small independent company based in Edinburgh, Scotland, first released the Guitarmaster guitar transcription software in 1997.
+The company has since been wound up, and Guitarmaster is now distributed directly by its authors.
 Please visit the Contact page for further details.